-- (a) No Oil and Gas Facility or any structural screening (i.e., fence or wall) is required as a method of visual impact mitigation, such may be located less than 1000' from the following: - (i) Any existing residential, platted residential, or property currently entitled for residential use, not including properties zoned Agricultural over 10 acres in size; - (ii) Any building classified as a High Occupancy Building Unit, as defined by the COGCC; - (iii) Any Public Park or public recreation facility, not including trails or city designated open space; - (iv) Outdoor venues, playgrounds, permanent sports fields, amphitheaters, or other similar place of outdoor public assembly; or - (v) Senior living or assisted living facilities;
+- (a) No Oil and Gas Production Site or any structural screening (i.e., fence or wall) is required as a method of visual impact mitigation, suchmay be located less than 1000' from the following: - (i) Any existing residential or, platted residential property, - (ii) Any building classified as a High Occupancy Building Unit, as defined by the COGCC; - (iii) Any Public Park or public recreation facility, not including trails or city designated open space; - (iv) Outdoor venues, playgrounds, permanent sports fields, amphitheaters, or other similar place of outdoor public assembly; or - (v) Senior living or assisted living facilities; - (b) No Oil and Gas Production Site and screeningmay be located less than 500' from the following:

-- (b) No Oil and Gas Facility and screeningmay be located less than 500' from the following: - (i) Public Water Supply Wells; and - (ii) Reservoirs. - (c) No Oil and Gas Facilities may be located in the Floodplain. - (xxxv)(d) Measurements shall be painted a uniform, non-contrasting, non-reflective color.
-The Oil and Gas Facility or structural screening paint color shall be matched taken from the edge of the proposed production site to the land, not parcel boundary.
-For agricultural properties under 10 acres in size, the sky, and measurement shall be slightly darker than taken from the adjacent landscape. nearest edge of any occupied dwelling unit.
+- (i) Public Water Supply Wells; and - (ii) Reservoirs. - (c) No Oil and Gas Facilities may be located in the Floodplain. - (xxxv)(d) Measurements shall be painted a uniform, non-contrasting, non-reflective color.
+The Oil and Gas Facility or structural screening paint color shall be matchedtaken from the edge of the proposed Production Site to the land, not-parcel boundary.
+For agricultural properties with residential uses, the sky, andmeasurement shall be slightly darker thantaken from the adjacent landscape. nearest edge of any occupied dwelling unit.